MysteryPancake/Houdini-Fun/README.md

 One way is converting the object to tetrahedrons, since tets have 3D primuvw coordinates for interpolation.
 Sadly this isn't always an option, because the triangulation changes when animated.

-A better approach is using [Positive General Mean Value Coordinates](https://forums.odforce.net/topic/8722-pmvc-positive-mean-value-coordinates/), as implemented years ago by [Sibbarick](http://www.fourthwall.ndo.co.uk/HT_PGMVCdeformer.html).
+A better approach is using [Positive Mean Value Coordinates](https://forums.odforce.net/topic/8722-pmvc-positive-mean-value-coordinates/), as implemented years ago by [Sibbarick](http://www.fourthwall.ndo.co.uk/HT_PGMVCdeformer.html).

 <img src="./images/mvccubes.gif?raw=true" height="350">